Basis Expansions for Black-Box Function Emulation

 Gaussian Process Emulators

 The above section shows that the PCA approach yields the basis vectors bj=vjb_j = v_j with associated weights wj(u)=G(u)g,vjw_j(u) = \langle \mathcal{G}(u)-\overline{g}, v_j\rangle.
 In this section we consider approximating the maps uwj(u)u \mapsto w_j(u) with Gaussian processes (GPs).
 The specific features of the PCA basis construction provide useful information in designing a reasonable GP model.
-In particular, we will end up with a set of independent GPs, each with prior mean zero and prior marginal variance (scale) one.
-We justify each of these choices in turn, and then summarize the GP prior below.
-We then conclude by deriving how the GP predictive distributions induce a stochastic emulator for G(u)\mathcal{G}(u).
+In particular, we consider why it is typically reasonable emulate the maps uwj(u)u \mapsto w_j(u) separately using a set of independent GPs.
+We then discuss how the independent GP approach induces a multi-output GP emulator for G(u)\mathcal{G}(u) with a particular covariance structure.

 Independent GPs